 | Diving |

-The ancient Egyptians worshipped cats and often mummified them.
+The ancient Egyptians revered cats and often mummified them.
 Killing a cat, even accidentally, was a crime punishable by death.

 The official currency is the Egyptian Pound (EGP).
 It is best to pay in Egyptian pounds for most transactions.
 Credit cards are accepted in major hotels, tourist restaurants, and some shops.
-It is advisable to have cash for souks (where bargaining is common), small stores, and tips (bakshish).
+It is advisable to carry cash for souks (where bargaining is customary), small shops, and tips (bakchich).
 ATMs are available in cities and tourist areas.
-It is possible to exchange currencies (euros, dollars) at banks, exchange offices, and hotels.
+You can exchange foreign currencies (euros, dollars) at banks, exchange offices, and hotels.

-The inhabitants of Egypt are called Egyptians and Egyptiennes.
+The inhabitants of Egypt are called Egyptians and Egyptian women.

 The official language is Arabic.
-The Egyptian dialect is the language spoken daily.
+The Egyptian dialect is the language spoken on a daily basis.
 English is widely spoken in tourist areas, hotels, and by people working in the tourism sector.
-French is also understood by a portion of the population, especially the older generations and in certain educated circles.
+French is also understood by part of the population, notably older generations and in certain educated circles.

-In Egypt, the electrical outlets are mostly type C and F. The standard voltage is 220V and the frequency is 50Hz.
-French devices work without an adapter.
+In Egypt, electrical outlets are mainly type C and F. The standard voltage is 220V and the frequency is 50Hz.
+French appliances work without an adapter.